 Chatbots have more possible applications than voice assistants because of their wide-ranging capabilities.
-For instance, many live chat vendors (including Freshchat) offer BYOB (bring your own bot) capabilities to business clients to allow them to build their own or hire third-party, highly interactive bots into their platforms.
-With many other significant progress being made in the field of chatbots, businesses have more things to look up in chatbots than be wary of.
+For instance, many live chat vendors (including Freshdesk Messaging) offer BYOB (bring your own bot) capabilities to business clients to allow them to build their own or hire third-party, highly interactive bots into their platforms.
+With much other significant progress being made in the field of chatbots, businesses have more things to look up in chatbots than be wary of.

 Therefore, when business researchers project that the global market for chatbots is going to be valued at $ 2,166.28 million by 2024, I totally buy it.